rabbitmq/rabbitmq-website/site/cluster-formation.md

 ## <a id="node-health-checks-and-cleanup" class="anchor" href="#node-health-checks-and-cleanup">Node Health Checks and Forced Removal</a>

-Sometimes a node is a cluster member but not known to the discovery backend.
+Nodes in clusters formed using peer discovery can fail, become unavailable or be permanently removed (decomissioned).
+Some operators may want such nodes to be automatically removed from the cluster after a period of time.
+Such automated forced removal also can produced unforeseen side effects, so RabbitMQ does not enforce this behavior.
+It **should be used with great care** and only if the side effects are fully understood and considered.

 For example, consider a cluster that uses the AWS backend configured to use autoscaling group membership.
-If an EC2 instance in that group fails and is later re-created, it will be considered an unavailable node in the RabbitMQ cluster.
-With some peer discovery backends such unknown nodes can be logged or forcefully removed from the cluster.
+If an EC2 instance in that group fails and is later re-created as a new node, its original "incarnation" will be considered a separate, now permanently unavailable node in the same cluster.

+With peer discovery backends that offer dynamic node management (as opposed to, say, a fixed list of nodes in the configuration file), such unknown nodes can be logged or forcefully removed from the cluster.

 They are

  * [AWS (EC2)](#peer-discovery-aws)